gerardnico/git-x/docs/git-exec.md

 # Git-exec - Multiple-repository execution

-With this extension, you can a git command against multiple repositories at once.
+With this extension, you can execute a git command against multiple repositories at once.

-## Usage
+## Example and usage

 You can: